techkitty85/techkitty85/README.md

 - 👋 Hi, I’m @techkitty85
 - 👀 I’m interested in investing time into strengthing my skills and learning new ones
-- 🌱 I’m currently strengthing Python, HTML, CSS and JavaScript
+- 🌱 I’m currently strengthing Python, HTML, CSS, JavaScript and React
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me rhondabss@yahoo.com